-To the Management
+A. To the Management

-- 1. Action against unprofitable Activities 2.
-Facilities Decision Making 3.
-Inventory Control - 4.
-Budgetary Control 5.
-Facilitations cost control 6.
-Prevents Fraud 7.
-Tool of Management Control - 8.
-Measuring rods 9.
-Future Prospects
+- 1. Action against unprofitable Activities

+- 2. Facilities Decision Making

+- 3. Inventory Control

+- 4. Budgetary Control

+- 5. .Facilitation cost control

+- 6. Prevents Fraud

+- 7. Tool of Management Control

+- 8. Measuring rods

+- 9. Future Prospects

-- B. To the Employees - 1.
-Sound Wage Policy - 2.
-Security of Job - 3.
-Distinction between Efficient and Inefficient Workers - C. To the Creditors Bankers, creditors, investors etc., can have a better understanding of the firm as regard the process and prosperity, before they offer financial leading. - D. To the Government - 1.
-For government wage tribunals, for deciding the state subsidy to industry. - 2.
-In the preparation of national plans, economic development etc. - 3.
-Cost audit is important and industries have to keep books of accounts to show the utilization of materials, labour and other costs. - E. To the Public - 1.
-Removes all types of wastages and inefficiencies. - 2.
+B. To the Employees

+- 1. Sound Wage Policy

+- 2. Security of Job

+- 3. Distinction between Efficient and Inefficient Workers

+c.
+To the Creditors

+Bankers, creditors, investors etc., can have a better understanding of the firm as regard the process and prosperity, before they offer financial leading.

+D. To the Government

+- 1. For government wage tribunals, for deciding the state subsidy to industry. - 2.
+In the preparation of national plans, economic development etc. - Cost audit is important and industries have to keep books of ac materials, labour and other costs.

+E. To the Public

+- 1. Removes all types of wast ages and inefficiencies. - 2.
 Facilities the customers to pay fair price. - 3.
 Development and prosperity of industries will create employment opportunities.